fabientownsend/lunchbot/README.md

 To make your new command effective you simply need to add your commands class to the `lib/request_parser`.

 ## Coding Conventions
-To make the code consistent we ask you use Rubocop.
+To make the code consistent we ask you to use Rubocop.
 Note that Rubocop isn't configured to run on the pipeline, it's up to the developers to check the code they commit.